CREDO23/alx-interview/README.md

 # alx-interview
-A collection of pyhton interview questions (resolved)
+A collection of pyhton interview questions with answers